koral--/blog/source/2014-06-23-minor-box-update.html.markdown

 - $CONCRETE_STEP_DATA_FOLDER_PATH: Step data folder
 - $CONCRETE_STEP_FORMATTED_OUTPUT_FILE_PATH: Formatted Step output file

+*You don't have to create these folders, these are part of the new OS X Box.*

 > For the complete list of available Environment Variables check out the Concrete DevCenter's [Step Development](http://devcenter.concretebuilder.io/step-dev.html) page